twonoise/simple.c/README.md

 Then check system-wide effects on Qt software like LXQt itself.
 Note that one should have `QT_QPA_PLATFORMTHEME=qt_ct` at `/etc/environment`, so select your preferable QtX here for system-wide.

-* Install Chicago95 theme; we need icons only from it.
+* (_optional_) Install Chicago95 theme; we need icons only from it.
 Then correct icons path at C code.

 * Replace `PyQt6` to `PyQt5` if need.
 Install the toolkit: